As a leader in commercial real estate, we’re committed to implementing best practices.

 To contribute to reducing citywide greenhouse gas (GHG) emissions 80% by 2050, SL Green is participating with 8 buildings and their combined 8 million square feet.
 We pledge to reduce GHG emissions by 30% over 10 years with commitments from our tenants.

 SL Green has a long history of leading the pursuit of green building designations, with LEED at the core of its strategy.
 Dating back to 2009, SL Green was among the first owners to adopt LEED for Existing Buildings (EB) in New York City at 100 Park Avenue.
 When the new version 4 standard was introduced in 2016, 485 Lexington was one of the first buildings in the nation to achieve LEED EB.
-SL Green earned LEED certifications spanning 20 million square feet historically, and its current portfolio holds certifications across 17 million square feet.
+SL Green’s current portfolio holds LEED certifications across 20 million square feet.

 11 Madison, Ice Plant